-Breastfeeding is such a special time in a mother’s life but doesn’t necessarily require any crazy changes to your diet.
-Eating whole, healthy foods is always a safe bet.
+Breastfeeding is a special time in a mother’s life that needn’t necessarily require any radical changes to your diet.
+Eating wholesome, healthy foods is always a safe bet.

 Consider these 5 go-to recipes if you’re a breastfeeding mom to fuel yourself, your milk supply, and your precious bundle.